maks-rafalko/maks-rafalko.github.io/source/_posts/eslint-plugin-proper-tests.md

 > Look to the final code [here](https://github.com/maks-rafalko/eslint-plugin-proper-tests/blob/4d7a4a2b9d8ff466c0acb14f79746c6eae5ab9eb/src/custom-rules/no-useless-matcher-to-be-defined.ts#L38-L49)

 This is how you can use TypeScript types to improve your ESLint rules and make them more accurate.
 Possibilities are endless!

+I encourage you to try these rules in your projects and see how they can improve the quality of your tests.

 If you like this plugin and the work I'm doing, consider [giving it a Star on GitHub](https://github.com/maks-rafalko/eslint-plugin-proper-tests/).